 2) Can they look out of the window?

-Sure you can place the car seat anywhere you like, but they are often referred to as dog window seats as we all know a dog is nosy and likes to see.
+Sure on a road trip you can place the car seat anywhere you like, but they are often referred to as dog window seats as we all know a dog is nosy and likes to see.

 Another reason for choosing a car seat is comfort, yes, you can use seat belts or puppy harnesses.
 But, especially for smaller pups, dog chairs are a better option, the dog will be able to sit higher than if he were sitting in a regular option.
 Meaning he can watch the world go by and he will also be less likely to slide around, resulting in less car sickness.

-3 Types of (UK) Vehicle Restraints You Can Buy
+3 Types of (UK) Pet Restraint System You Can Buy.

 Developed for smaller dogs a lookout car seat does exactly what it says and lets your pooch enjoy the view when travelling by car.

 Your dog doesn’t want to spend hours stuck in the back seat of the car without being able to see what’s going on.
 He or she will likely start to fidget and stand up to look out of the window, so a lookout will keep him safe, entertained and prevent him from distracting the driver.

 The best lookout seat fordogs have an attachment for your dog’s lead or harness to prevent him from roaming around the car.
 These small seats can be used in either the rear or front and have washable covers.

 2) Dog Car Booster Seats

 A dog booster seat is basically the same as a lookout – it is used for either 1 or 2 smaller dogs, so they can see out of the window when in the car.